jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_RUNTIME_NAMESPACE

-This should be the namespace to use for the [runtime component](/docs/administration/worker/components/runtime/) for the worker.
+This configuration variable is used by the [runtime component](/docs/administration/worker/components/runtime/) for the worker.

+This variable sets a namespace (for Kubernetes only) to use for runtime workloads.

-The configuration is optional and should be provided as a `string`.
+The variable is optional and can be provided as a `string`.

-{{% alert title="Note:" color="primary" %}}
-This variable is used for the Kubernetes runtime only.
-{{% /alert %}}

 ## VELA_RUNTIME_PRIVILEGED_IMAGES

+This configuration variable is used by the [runtime component](/docs/administration/worker/components/runtime/) for the worker.

-This should be the [Docker image(s)](https://docs.docker.com/get-started/overview/#images) that are allowed to have privileged access on the worker to use for the [runtime component](/docs/administration/worker/components/runtime/) for the worker.
+This variable sets the [Docker image(s)](https://docs.docker.com/get-started/overview/#images) that are allowed to have privileged access on the worker.

-The configuration is optional and should be provided as a comma-separated list (i.e. `myImage1,myImage2`).
+The variable is optional and can be provided as a comma-separated `list` (i.e. `myImage1,myImage2`).

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `target/vela-docker`.

-The possible options to provide for this variable are:

-* any Docker image accessible by the worker
 {{% /alert %}}

 ## VELA_RUNTIME_VOLUMES

+This configuration variable is used by the [runtime component](/docs/administration/worker/components/runtime/) for the worker.

-This should be the path(s) to files on the host the worker is running on to use for the [runtime component](/docs/administration/worker/components/runtime/) for the worker.
+This variable sets the fully qualified system path(s) to file(s) on the host machine that will be mounted into workloads executed on that worker.

-The configuration is optional and should be provided as a comma-separated list (i.e. `myVolume1,myVolume2`).
+The variable is optional and can be provided as a comma-separated `list` (i.e. `myVolume1,myVolume2`).

-{{% alert title="Note:" color="primary" %}}
-The possible options to provide for this variable are:

-* any valid path to a file on the host that will be mounted into every container
-{{% /alert %}}

 ## VELA_SERVER_ADDR

-This should be a fully qualified URL to the Vela [server](/docs/administration/server/) address.
+This variable sets a fully qualified URL to the Vela [server](/docs/administration/server/) address.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_ADDR` variable](/docs/administration/server/reference/#vela_addr) provided to the server.